trolster/udex/README.md

 Expand all rubric items, with the radio "passed" already selected.

 #### "Save All" Button
-Submits all open rubric items. :warning: Doesn't work yet!
+Submits all open rubric items.

 ## What will it do in the future?